Janet Yao- Piano

 His teaching style can be best described as both disciplined and flexible, emphasizing development of a well-rounded musical education within the context of the instrument of the guitar.
 Development of each student on an individual basis is key, and he commits to the learning styles best for each and every person.
 Justin instructs each student to learn the skills necessary to play their favorite music, and he also wishes to open students’ eyes to the full range of the guitar’s music, capabilities, and history.

-Eric Brown- Percussion, Drum Set
+Daniel McCrary- Percussion, Drum Set

 Todd Markey- Violin, Viola, Cello, Double Bass, Guitar, Ukelele